fossgis/3dmr/README.rst

       npm run build

    This will compile the static files needed for the web application and store them in `mainapp/static` directory.

+5. Create OSM OAuth2 Application:

+   Go to the `OpenStreetMap OAuth2 Applications <https://www.openstreetmap.org/oauth2/applications>`_ page and create a new application.
+   You will need to provide a name, and callback URL: ``http://127.0.0.1:8000/social/complete/openstreetmap-oauth2/``.
+   After creating the application, you will receive a client ID and client secret.

 Setting Up the Development Server
 ---------------------------------